Bowling Green Falcons football: Early history (1919–1923)

+Warren Steller era (1924–1934)

 Warren Steller became the head coach of BG in 1924 and in his second season as head coach, BG recorded its first one-loss season in 1925.
 The record was repeated two seasons later, in 1927, when the team dropped its final game of the season 12–6 to Bluffton.
 During the same season, Ivan "Doc" Lake, a BG alumnus and football player on the original team, suggested the nickname “Falcons”.
 The nickname's popularity grew rapidly and was adopted by the school.
 In 1928, the Falcons recorded their first undefeated season with a record of 5–0–2.
 The team was led by Chet Chapman, who received the conference MVP award and also became Bowling Green's first All-American.
 Steller's Falcons repeated the feat just a few seasons later, in 1930, when the team went 6–0–2.
 The 1931 season marked the team's final year that the Falcons participated in the Northwest Ohio League.
 The team joined the Ohio Athletic Conference (OAC) in 1933, after it played one season as an independent team.
 Warren Steller's last season as head coach of BG football came in 1934.
 In the years after he continued to serve as the manager of the baseball team and also served as athletic director until 1941.